Armed men steal car in New Orleans East after ordering woman, baby out, NOPD says

-A woman said her baby was sitting in the backseat as two armed men approached in New Orleans East, ordered her to take the baby, then stole the car.
+A woman said her baby was sitting in the backseat when two armed men approached her in New Orleans East, ordered her to take the baby, then stole the car Thursday.

-The incident occurred about 11:55 a.m.
-Thursday morning in the 4800 block of Gilbert Street, according to a report from New Orleans police.
+The incident occurred shortly before noon in the 4800 block of Gilbert Street, according to police.

 The woman, 40, said she had left the car running as she got out to go to the door of a nearby home.